hallme/email-feed/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Change to use WordPress RSS file as an include so it stays up to date with the current WordPress version.

 = 1.0.1 =
-* Fix bug with the regex if the image is folled by an a tag instead of wrapped in an a tag

-= 1.0 =
-* Initial Release

-== Upgrade Notice ==

-= 1.0.1 =
-* Fix bug with the regex if the image is folled by an a tag instead of wrapped in an a tag
+* Fix bug with the regex if the image is followed by an a tag instead of wrapped in an a tag

 = 1.0 =
 * Initial Release